evant/sres/README.md

 sres
 ====
 **Warning!
 This is incomplete and not activly worked on.
-Instead, I'm planning or released the features of this as seperated, smaller libraries**
+Instead, I'm planning or released the features of this as seperated, smaller libraries, check out [Holdr](https://github.com/evant/holdr) instead.**

 Super-Duper Android Layout Preprocessor

 sres simplifies Android Layout creating and usage by using a more light-weight dsl for creating layyouts and by generating code to help use them.

 Install
 -------